 UniLodge aims to keep improving our service and your feedback is an important part of this.
-Please let us know if there are some aspects of our service you believe we have not done well, could do better, or for any reason were not satisfied with.
-Likewise, please do let us know what we are doing well, so we can keep doing it!
-You can provide this feedback informally directly to our team members at universityhall@unilodge.co.nz or to the General Manager Portfolio at canterbury@unilodge.co.nz.
+Please let us know if there are any aspects of our service you believe could be improved.
+Please let us know what we are doing well, so we can keep doing it!
+You can provide this feedback directly to our team members at ilam@unilodge.co.nz or to the General Manager Portfolio at canterbury@unilodge.co.nz.
+We also have QR codes in the llam office that you can scan to report anonymous feedback.

-YOUR FEEDBACK IS IMPORTANT!
+YOUR FEEDBACK IS IMPORTANTI